santosh48-snr/HR-Analytics-Dashboard-Excel/README.md

 ---

 ## Key Insights
 - The production department has the highest number of employees
-- Online recruitment is the most commonly used source
+- Online applications are the main hiring source
-- Employee performance is affected by absences
+- Higher absences are linked with lower performance
-- Some departments show higher turnover rates
+- Some departments experience higher employee turnover

 ---